Showtc/protonbus-vehicle-template/README_EN.md

-# Ago'Projects – Vehicle Templates
+# Ago'Projects – Vehicle Template
 This repository provides a standardized base structure for vehicle creation, along with clear naming conventions for files and variables.
 It is designed to facilitate collaboration and ensure consistency across projects.

 ---